plone/plone.docker/docs/usage/addons.rst

 .. note::

-  Please note that passing `BUILDOUT_` environment variables will slow down container creation as a buildout re-run inside container is triggered.
+  Please note that passing `PLONE_` environment variables will slow down container creation as a buildout re-run inside container is triggered.

   Thus, we strongly recommend to use this only for testing or development purpose.